 - The Hubris of Success.
 Success can insulate leaders from the best ideas because the new ideas don’t fit with the old way of doing things.
 Success can also create a false sense of being invulnerable, leading to arrogance and entitlement.

 - The Undisciplined Pursuit of More.
 When successful organizations lack discipline, they often overreach.
 They try to scale too fast or pursue many options rather than being focused on what they do well.

 - Denial of Risk and Peril.
-To quote Collins, “In Stage 3, leaders discount negative data, amplify positive data, and put a positive spin on ambiguous data.
+Collins, “In Stage 3, leaders discount negative data, amplify positive data, and put a positive spin on ambiguous data.
 Those in power start to blame external factors for setbacks rather than accept responsibility.”